What is the difference between an Ed.D. and a Ph.D.?

 Fresno State’s Ed.D. program uses a priority application followed by rolling admissions.

-Priority Application: Students who apply before the first Monday in February (online) and first Monday in March (face-to-face)will receive an admissions decision within four weeks.
+Priority Application: Students who apply before the February 15 (online) and March 1 (face-to-face) deadlines will receive an admissions decision within four weeks.
 This allows students to make informed decisions when considering the Fresno State program and other doctoral programs.

 Rolling Admission: Rolling admissions are offered to students who apply after the priority application period until May 31st.
 For students who apply during this period, decisions are typically provided within three weeks of the final interview.